UTSCCSCC01/project-cloud-engineers/doc/sprint3/SR2.md

 - Ask the TAs for help.
 - Plan out designs collectively before execution.
     - There were instances where some members had to change their implementation because the design was not clear.
+- We will do point distribution with more care as some tasks took longer than expected

 ### What are (if any) harmful practices you should stop using during the next sprint
 - We started our standups late and committed to our tasks a bit late.

-### What was your best/worst experience during sprint 1
+### What was your best/worst experience during sprint 2
 - The best experience was seeing our platform slowly develop into something functional.
 - Worst experience, making sure that all documentation was completed.